 Description complexes represents the set of all complex numbers, i.e., numbers which may have a real and an imaginary part.

-Name Value Default
+Name Value

-definitionURL URI identifying the definition APPENDIX_C
+definitionURL URI identifying the definition

-encoding CDATA MathML
+encoding CDATA

-Signature set

-Property

-Description for all $z \mid if z$ is complex then there exist reals x,y s.t. z = x + i \ y
+Description for all z | if z is complex then there exist reals x,y s.t. z = x + i y